 Generally speaking, those who have wages are non-exempt, which means you need to pay them minimum wage and overtime.
 Exempt employees are not eligible for overtime pay, and they hold exempt positions, such as executives.
 To be exempt, salaried employees need to earn at least $455 a week or $23,660 a year.

 Pay period and payment methods

 There are several ways to structure the pay period and payment methods for your employees.
-The frequency usually varies from weekly or bi-weekly to monthly payments.
-Although every employee prefers a specific pay frequency, make sure to base this decision on your cash flow and other factors that make payroll easier for you as an employer.
+The payroll schedule usually varies from weekly or semi-monthly to monthly payments.
+Although every employee prefers a specific pay schedule, make sure to base the payday decision on your cash flow and other factors that make payroll easier for you as an employer.